emj-lang/emj/README.md

 # Emj
-Emj is the first emoji-only programming language.
+Emj is the first emoji-based programming language.
 It was heavily inspired by Emojli, an emoji-only social network.

 # Support
 For support, the following options are available: